WoltLab/docs.woltlab.com/docs/php/api/rpc_api.md

 Afterwards the object is tested to have a non-falsy object id, otherwise a `UserInputException` is raised.

 Returns the fetched object on success.

+# Interacting with the PHP RPC API in TypeScript

+You can find an introduction to the [TypeScript API for the RPC API](../../javascript/components_rpc_api.md) in the documentation.